fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

-This might result in 9 ICE machine each starting a new STUN transaction every 5 ms. Assuming no retransmissions, that is a new NAT mapping every 5ms / 9 ice machine = 0.5 ms and about 5 ms / 9 ice machine * 70 bytes / packet * 8 bits per byte = TODO kbps.
-As many of the ICE candates are expected not to work, they will result in the full series of retransmitons which will up the bandwidth usage significatnly.
+This might result in 9 ICE machine each starting a new STUN transaction every 5 ms. Assuming no retransmissions, that is a new NAT mapping every 5ms / 9 ice machine = 0.5 ms and about 5 ms / 9 ice machine * 70 bytes / packet * 8 bits per byte which comes to about 1 mbps.
+As many of the ICE candidates are expected not to work, they will result in the full series of retransmitting which will up the bandwidth usage significantly.

 An alternative design would be to form these connection to the 9 people in the conference sequentially.
 Given the bandwidth limitations